Ekaraja/portfolio/src/pages/project/nested/litetude.md

 publishDate: 2020-03-04 00:00:00
 img: "/assets/litetude-thumbnail.jpg"
 description: |
-  We took some cool pictures of the moon and made a website about it.
+   E-Learning video platform for kids
 tags:
-  - design
+  - education
-  - dev
+  - learning
-  - branding
+  - video-platform
 ---

 I made the landing page of an e-Learning video platform for kids in HTML/CSS/JS & React.
 It was a conversion of a provided Figma model.